Portrait of an Elderly Woman

 Portrait of an Old Woman is a small oil on wood panel painting by the Early Netherlandish painter Hans Memling, completed c 1475–80, and in the collection of the Museum of Fine Arts, Houston, Texas, since 1944.
-The panel has obviously been cut down given its tight framing.
-The woman's face and headdress dominate the remaining pictorial space; they create a strong contrast between her cream headgear and the black background and the lower portion of the painting, which was originally bluish green, but has darkened with age and accumulated dirt.
+The panel has obviously been cut down, given its tight framing.
+The woman's face and headdress dominate the remaining pictorial space; they create a strong contrast between her cream headgear and the black background and the lower portion of the painting, which was originally bluish-green, but has darkened with age and accumulated dirt.
 Yet the panel is in good condition following a restoration that replaced lost paint in several areas.

-The panel is noted for it dramatic contrasts in light and colour, and for its subtle treatment of skin tones, which are comparable to Memling's c 1472 Portrait of Maria Portinari, in New York.
+The panel is noted for its dramatic contrasts in light and colour, and its subtle treatment of skin tones, which are comparable to Memling's c.
+1472 Portrait of Maria Portinari in New York.

-The painting was obviously at one time a donor wing, either for a diptych or triptych which was at some stage broken apart.
+The painting was obviously at one time a donor wing, either for a diptych or triptych, which was broken apart at some stage.
 It is probably thus related to the Portrait of an Elderly Man now in the Metropolitan Museum of Art, New York.
-That painting's commission is unclear; we do know who he was, and his hands are folded rather than joined in prayer, the vastly usual positing for a donor panel.
+That reasoning for the two paintings commission is unknown, but it is likely they were intended as donor portraits for a larger work.

 The painting was in Paris in 1910, when it was sold to C. von Hollitscher of Berlin.
-From there it passed into the von Auspitz collection in Vienna until 1931.
-It was acquired by the art dealer Bachstitz who sold it to Percy S. Straus in 1934.
-The painting was is bequeathed to the Museum of Fine Arts in 1944.
+From there, it passed into the von Auspitz collection in Vienna until 1931.
+The art dealer Bachstitz acquired it, who sold it to Percy S. Straus in 1934.
+The painting was bequeathed to the Museum of Fine Arts in 1944.